 Ski pole use depends mostly on the person.
 The old timers preferred one pole.
 They could get a hold of it with both hands and brace themselves more.
 If they had a steep slope to go down, they’d stick it between their legs and use it as a brake.

-Those poles were fairly long, 7 or even 8 feet.
+Those poles were 7 or even 8 feet long.
 When you’re climbing, it’s nice to have longer poles so you can walk yourself up the incline.
 Poles were also handy when you were going over a trail and it had been snowing, you could use them to reach ahead to knock the snow off the bushes and let it fall away so you could get through.

 I usually made the baskets bigger than the ones on ordinary ski poles, about 6 inches in diameter, using wire.
 I’ve made them by just bending a piece of willow about as big as my little finger, too.

 I’d make two slots about 6 inches from the end of the pole, one above the other.
 I’d tie a thong onto the basket, run it through one of the slots, wrap a few turns around the rim, go back through the other slot, and so on all the way around.
 One time I just cut the coils off some bedsprings and used those as the basket.
 The bottom end of the bedsprings was nice and stiff and about 5 inches in diameter.

 Using a wrist loop on the pole is a matter of individual preference.
 I had a thong through the top of the stick—just run through a hole there.
 I usually didn’t have it around my wrist.
 I’d put my hand through it and grip it against the pole with my thumb.
 It was just something to keep my hand from slipping.

 One last thing.
 Skis and snowshoes are not interchangeable.
 When it comes to breaking a trail for a sled or a toboggan and pulling a load and such, skis are not as versatile as snowshoes.